top of page

 OCT

 AASA welcomes Skyway Aviation Handling Company Plc.
 (SAHCO) who have completed their registration as an Associate Member.
 SAHCO provides aviation ground handling services in Nigeria.
 Its services include aircraft/ramp handling, cargo handling, passenger handling, premium lounge, aviation security, and baggage reconciliation, as well as ground and flight dispatch services.
 The company also operates SAHCO Training Academy that offers aviation training courses; and provides equipment rental and maintenance services.
-The company is listed on the Nigerian Stock Exchange. ^ Read more about the Benefits of AASA Membership...
+The company is listed on the Nigerian Stock Exchange.
+We look forward to their contribution to the AASA projects as we collectively focus on growing a profitable and sustainable aviation industry.

 09